 Why is 853 using this copy?

 At present, 853 has one part-time reporter/editor (Darryl).
-Being part of the LDRS means 853 can run stories from events that Darryl can’t attend.
-It also means the site can pick up more stories from Lewisham and, for the first time, Bexley.
+Being part of the LDRS means 853 gives us some backup and some ability to cover stories that Darryl can’t.

 Does this cost 853 any money?

 No. It’s basically having access to a free newswire.
 The only cost was an evening preparing the application form.
-It’s no different from most of the national press having access to the Press Association or Reuters – just all about council meetings.
+It’s no different from the national press having access to the Press Association or Reuters.

 Who are the reporters?